Opoho: Etymology

+History

 The first European settlers in the area were farmers, and the suburb remained semi-rural until the 1940s.
 There are still some farms close to the top of Signal Hill Road, though much of the top of Signal Hill is now a scenic reserve, Burns Park.
 Early farmers in the area included John Switzer, John Broome, and John Black.
 The area was at first administered by the Signal Hill Roads Board, which became part of the new North East Valley municipality in 1877.
 This amalgamated with the city of Dunedin in 1910.

 As with many parts of Dunedin, Ōpoho was initially composed of many smaller named townships, the names of some of which are still used by local residents.
 In 1873, the first residential subdivision of Ōpoho began with Ōpoho Township (the area south of Blacks Road), followed soon after by Maybank Township immediately to the north and, later, by Grandview Township, to the north of Maybank (the names of Maybank and Grandview survive in two of Ōpoho's streets).
 By the 1890s, most of the subdivisions of Ōpoho Township were occupied and Maybank was growing.
 Grandview was developed during the 1920s.
 Other township names occasionally encountered include St James' Park, a small area including Grey Street and James Streets on the lower slopes between Ōpoho and North East Valley.